ooples/pine_script_docs/source/language/Type_system.rst

 The Pine compiler can automatically convert some types into others when a value is not of the required type.
 The auto-casting rules are: **int** 🠆 **float** 🠆 **bool**.
 See the :ref:`Type casting <PageTypeSystem_TypeCasting>` section of this page for more information on type casting.

-Except in library function signatures, Pine forms are implicit in code; they are never declared because they are always determined by the compiler.
+Except in function signatures, Pine forms are implicit in code; they are never declared because they are always determined by the compiler.
 Types, however, can be specified when declaring variables, e.g.::

     //@version=5